daniel-a111/RandomDAO/README.md

 ## RandomDAO Solution

-RandomDAO is a platform for generating random numbers (aka randomness) by collabarating huge number of "randomness operators", which are individuals that are feeding the RandomDAO smart contract by random numbers (aka randomness).
+RandomDAO is a platform for generating random numbers (aka randomness) by collaborating with a huge number of "randomness operators", which are individuals that are feeding the RandomDAO smart contract by random numbers (aka randomness).

 ## RandomDAO Network
-RandomDAO forming as a network of independant (unrelated) individuals, which its main logic is to give any individual, having access to internet, an equal opportunities to get incentives by using PoW fasion network, in exchange for an on-chain feeding by random numbers.
+RandomDAO formed as a network of independent (unrelated) individuals, whose main logic is to give any individual, having access to the internet, an equal opportunity to get incentives by using PoW fashion network, in exchange for an on-chain feeding by random numbers.

-RandomDAO creates an exchange for randomness feeds in order to attract many independant individuals as much as possible, where all individuals have the same chances to be feeders for each block (a competition).
+RandomDAO creates an exchange for randomness feeds in order to attract as many independent individuals as possible, where all individuals have the same chances to be feeders for each block (a competition).

-As long as the RandomDAO network will be bigger then the randomness outcome will be more "random".
+As long as the RandomDAO network will be bigger than the randomness outcome will be more "random".

 ## Random Coin

-Is an ERC20 token that is minted by an automated smart contract, for every random number were feeded by an individual.
-Once a random numbers (as a feed) verified by RandomDAO smart contract it mint new coins for the feeder (individual).
+Is an ERC20 token that is minted by an automated smart contract, for every random number fed by an individual.
+Once a random number (as a feed) is verified by RandomDAO smart contract it mint new coins for the feeder (individual).

 RandomDAO smart contract produces competition between operators to give the

 ## Consumers
 Are on-chain applications (or smart contracts) that operate automated actions based on randomness (or random numbers).
-Access made through RandomDAO's smart contract and allowed only for consumers that had active staking of Random Coin.
+Access was made through RandomDAO's smart contract and allowed only for consumers that had active staking of Random Coin.

 ---